Zeeetu/growtopiawiki/README.md

 # 📜 growtopiawiki

-parse growtopia wiki and output to json
+parse growtopia wiki and output to json in seconds

 ## ⚙️ installation